mmbman/Katagiri/1983-04-27-Blue-Cliff-Record-Case-44-Talk-2.md

 This is “no excuse.”
 You have to do it.
 Very simple.
 That’s why, “I know how to hit the bell.”

 This is the point: you have to learn how to hit the bell.
-If you hit the bell too much, you cannot seek for the truth.
+If you hit the bell too [hard], you cannot seek for the truth.
 In other words, if you have too much suffering, you cannot seek for the truth, because [it’s] too much.
 If you are too happy, you cannot seek for the truth.
 “You cannot seek for the truth” means you cannot stand up straight every day.
 No. So how can you deal with [the bell], how do you know how to hit the bell?
 “How to hit the bell” means every moment.
 When you get up in the morning, you have to hit the bell.
 Just like pushing the button of the TV set.
 “Get up in the morning” means just hit the bell.
 But *how* do you hit the bell?
 You should know.

 But *you hit the bell* [is] really complicated. *[He laughs.]* A complicated sound comes up, you know?
 When you get up in the morning, how can you hit the bell?
 Do you know how to hit the bell?
 “Yes,” you say, “I know how to hit the bell” – but lots of complicated sounds come up!
 Sometimes I cannot hear it.
 Sometimes I’m really confused.
 Even myself, I can get up in the morning by my actions, but it’s very complicated.

-So why don’t I get up in the morning, as simple as I can?
+So why don’t you get up in the morning, as simple as you can?
 Very magnanimous mind, very compassionate.
-It’s pretty hard.
-So every day, you have to learn how to hit the bell.
+It’s pretty hard, so every day, you have to learn how to hit the bell.
 The real way: not the idealistical way, the real way.
 The real way is something you have to learn in the process of walking in the mist, constantly.
 And then you can learn what is the real way to hit the bell.

 Before doing that, even though you know the way, that way is idealistical, nothing but ideas, concepts.
 So sometimes it doesn’t work.
 The real way is something you have to learn right in the middle of process of hitting the bell, and then you should know how to hit the bell.
 So how to get up in the morning, how to wash your face.
 You should learn.

 What is love?
 Love is not discussion.
 You should learn what real love is, through the process of living, through your life.
 Helping each other; not always showing your desires first.
 Anyway, you should learn real love in the process of living with people, thinking of others, helping others.
 And then you can learn real love.

 That real love is pretty hard to explain.
 But it makes your life stable.
 Wherever you may go, you can love somebody.
 Always.

 “Alas, you’ve been traversing the roads so long”: We have been already right in the middle of the way so long, from the past.
 We are already there; that is [the] real reality you are present [in].
-Whether you realize it or you don’t realize it, you are there.
+Whether you realize it or don’t realize it, you are there.
 So no excuse; you have to just live there.

-It’s *so* clear.
+“It’s so clear”: It’s *so* clear.
 It’s *very* clear.
 It’s too clear to know, anyway. *[He laughs.]* Because if you become one exactly, it’s very clear.
 For instance, if I, Katagiri, become one as Katagiri, it’s very clear: this is Katagiri.
 It’s pretty hard to say, [but] it’s pretty clear to know.
 Do you understand?
 This nose is *my* nose.
 So my nose is very clear [to] me.
 But how do I know?
 My nose is right in the middle of my face.
 And then I say, “touch it” – “oh yes, this is my nose.”
 It’s already [that] *I* know the nose in the dualistic world.
 So I create a gap.
 [When] *my nose* is exactly one with Katagiri, at that time it’s very clear, absolutely clear.
 But it’s pretty hard to know.

-But you don’t realize it, and instead get lost.
-If you don’t know this clearness, if you don’t realize this clearness, you get lost.
+“But you don’t realize it, and instead get lost”: If you don’t know this clearness, if you don’t realize this clearness, you get lost.
 That’s why Zen Master [Kuei Tsung] says, “I’ll let you grind the wheat into flour, but don’t move the tree in the center.”
 That is the center.

 #### 1:03:15